 an RSNA STA:

-PMKSA: A result of a successful IEEE 802.1X exchange, SAE authentication, FILS authentication, or preshared PMK information.
+PMKSA: A result of a successful IEEE 802.1X exchange, OWE exchange, SAE authentication, FILS authentication, or preshared PMK information.
 A PMKSA can be cached.

 12.6.1.1.2 PMKSA

-The PMKSA is created by the Authenticator’s SME and Supplicant’s SME when EAP authentication, SAE authentication, or FILS authentication completes successfully, or when the PSK is configured.
+The PMKSA is created by the Authenticator’s SME and Supplicant’s SME when EAP authentication, SAE authentication, FILS authentication, or an OWE exchange completes successfully, or when the PSK is configured.

 12.6.1.3.2 Security association in an ESS